-Students may change curriculum with the approval of the former and present academic advisors and the former and present school/division dean/director.
+Students may change curriculum with the approval of the former and present academic advisors and school/division dean/directors.
 Students must complete a Curriculum Change Form, which is available from the Office of the Registrar.

 Approved curriculum changes will become effective at the beginning of the first academic term after the form is received by the Office of the Registrar.